 Perhaps the best way to learn about our highly trained cancer specialists, the compassionate environment and innovative cancer treatments is through our patients.
-Link to their inspiring stories below to read more about their experience of being a patient at Houston Methodist:
+View their inspiring stories below to learn more about their experience of being a patient at Houston Methodist:

-When Ruby Wilson first learned that she had breast cancer, she was surprised and angry.
-However, several years later, she was able to share her experience and strength with her daughter when she was diagnosed with breast cancer as well.
-Today mother and daughter are both breast cancer survivors.
+Ruby Wilson describes her breast cancer experience and how, years later, she used it as a source of strength after her daughter was diagnosed with breast cancer.
+Today, mother and daughter are breast cancer survivors.